Competitor Ads Lure Shoppers Away and Affect Brand Perception

 Footwear etc. Removes Ad Injections to Maintain Positive Brand Perception

 - BrandLock conducted an A/B test to determine the intensity and scale of the problem.
 During the test, the team discovered that over 14% of the web sessions were infected with unwanted ads.

 - This meant hundreds of Footwear etc.’s customers were exposed to unauthorized competitor ads.
 These ads would appear on the product description pages and other popular web pages on the site.

 - BrandLock deployed Shield, a customer journey hijacking prevention solution, to block unwanted ads.
 To demonstrate the value of Shield, BrandLock deployed the solution during the A/B testing phase.

 - Mike and his team were able to track and measure the positive impact of Shield on their Google Analytics dashboard.

 - They could see the incremental shift in the conversion rate and revenue per session when a percentage of the website sessions was protected by Shield.

-In the first month, Footwear etc. noticed a +4.3% increase in the overall revenue per session.
-By the next month, the revenue lift jumped to +9%.
+In the first month, Footwear etc. noticed a +4% increase in the overall revenue per visits in the first month.
+The revenue lift jumped to +9% in the next month.

 - 11% of traffic infected with malware